 - Pre-work – before you start work

 The problem with most content on morning routines is that it is 90% focused on pre-work.
-Mainstream advice includes suggestions such as eat a good breakfast, get at least 15 minutes of exercise, write in a journal, meditate.
+Mainstream advice includes suggestions such as eating a good breakfast, getting at least 15 minutes of exercise, writing in a journal, meditating.

 All of which are focused on the pre-work portion of the morning.

 Pre-work is important.
 If you get that right, it will be easier to transition into a productive workday.